npalm/aws-auth/README.md

 - aws-auth-activate-profile - activates a profile.
 - aws-auth-deactivate-profile - deactivate a profile.
 - aws-auth-clear - clear AWS related environment variables.
-- aws-auth-create-secret-access-keys - to insert access keys in pass.
+- aws-auth-create-secret-access-keys - to insert access keys in the password store.
-- aws-auth-create-secret-mfa - to insert MFA arn in pass.
+- aws-auth-create-secret-mfa - to insert MFA arn in the password store.
 - aws-auth-mfa-devices-for-user - list mfa devices for a user.

 Due to [a bug](https://github.com/aws/aws-cli/issues/3875) in the AWS cli the `AWS_PROFILE` variable is not interpreted by the AWS cli.
 Therefor a `aws-activate-profile` function alias the aws command to append `--profile` for the activated profile.